 And Remember Car Safety

 Car crashes are a great danger to your child’s life and health.
 The crushing forces to your child’s brain and body in a crash or sudden stop, even at low speeds, can cause severe injuries or death.
 To prevent these injuries USE a car safety seat EVERY TIME your child rides in the car.
-All infants and toddlers should ride in a rear-facing car safety seat until they are 2 years of age or until they reach the highest weight or height allowed by their car safety seat’s manufacturer.
+All infants and toddlers should ride in a rear-facing car safety seat as long as possible, until they reach the highest weight or height allowed by their car safety seat’s manufacturer.
+Most convertible seats have limits that will permit children to ride rear-facing for 2 years or more.
 Be sure that the safety seat is installed correctly.
 Read and follow the instructions that come with the car safety seat and the instructions for using car safety seats in the owners’ manual of your car.
 The safest place for all infants and children to ride is in the back seat.

 Remember, the biggest threat to your child’s life and health is an injury.